Class of 2018

 In 2013, Julio served as the president of both the Tennessee Beta Club and Tennessee’s Student Congress on Policies in Education (SCOPE).
 He also served as the 2013-14 steering committee student representative for the Tennessee State Collaborative on Reforming Education, an organization that supports reform efforts throughout the state of Tennessee, aimed at enhancing student achievement and equipping students to succeed in college and beyond.

-Since matriculating at Notre Dame, Julio has continued his work with SCOPE and was named an Exemplary Member of 2014.
-Julio is involved in many activities on campus, including PrismND, BridgeND, Campus and Dorm Ministry, Latino Student Alliance, and the Band of the Fighting Irish.
-In the band, Julio has traveled to Tallahassee, Death Valley, and the 2014 ACC Women's Basketball Tournament.
-He also plays in the concert and commencement bands.
+Since starting at Notre Dame, Julio has been involved in many activities on campus, including PrismND, BridgeND, Campus and Dorm Ministry, RecSports, and the Band of the Fighting Irish.
+He is the co-director of the Art of Manliness series in Morrissey Manor, his dorm.

-Julio's sophomore year saw him become more involved in the South Bend community.
-He now has researched St. Adalbert Catholic School, partnered with LaSalle Intermediate students at the NDCAC, began to coach Girls on the Run at Holy Cross Catholic School (inaugural male coach in Michiana), and has begun to hold community in West South Bend.
+During Julio's sophomore year, he became more involved in the South Bend community.
+He researched St. Adalbert Catholic School, partnered with LaSalle Intermediate students at the Notre Dame Center for Arts and Culture, began to coach Girls on the Run at Holy Cross Catholic School (inaugural male coach in Michiana), and got involved in the South Bend West Side community.

-He spent his Global Inquiry summer interning for the State Collaborative on Reforming Education (SCORE) in Nashville, TN.
+Julio spent his Global Inquiry summer interning for the State Collaborative on Reforming Education (SCORE) in Nashville, TN.
+There, he conducted education research and helped advise policy in the Tennessee General Assembly and the Governor's Office.

-- Areas of Study: Philosophy; Film, Television, and Theatre; Glynn Family Honors Program; Hesburgh Program in Public Service
+- Areas of Study: Philosophy; Film, Television, and Theatre; Glynn Family Honors Program

 - Hometown: Chicago, IL